dgroomes/advent-of-code-2024/README.md

 # advent-of-code-2024

-Let's try day 1 at least.
-Using Nushell.
+Let's try at least day 1 of [Advent of Code 2024](https://adventofcode.com/2024).
+I want to use Nushell but for contrast I'm also doing a basic "loops and maps" based implementation using Java.

 ## Instructions